 Many habits can impact your mental health.
 Making sure you get regular sleep, eat a healthy diet, exercise regularly can help a lot.
 Some people benefit from reducing or eliminating the use of caffeine, alcohol, or drugs.
 Meditation, yoga, and spiritual practices can be helpful as well.
 Pay attention to simple things, like taking time to take care of yourself, trying activities you enjoy, and spending time with people or environments where you feel supported.

-Therapy: There are many different types of therapy.
-It can be a great way to change behaviors, gain confidence, learn new skills, and talk with someone openly and honestly.
-One of the most common and researched types of therapy for depression is Cognitive-Behavioral Therapy (CBT).
-The two main aspects of CBT are focusing on developing helpful thoughts and beliefs and increasing behaviors that make us feel better.
+Therapy can be a great way to change behaviors, gain confidence, learn new skills, and talk with someone openly and honestly.
+There are many different types of therapy; most therapists use multiple techniques, depending on the needs of the person they’re working with.
+The most common type of therapy for depression is Cognitive Behavioral Therapy (CBT).
+In CBT, a therapist helps you examine your thoughts and beliefs and how these influence your behavior.

-Support groups: Support groups are made up of individuals with similar experiences, like depression, who meet regularly to discuss their experiences.
-There are many groups specific to depression, in addition to groups around broader issues.
+It’s important to find support from others.
+This can come through family, friends, professionals, or support groups.
+Support groups are made up of individuals with similar experiences, who meet regularly to discuss their experiences.
 Talking to people who are going through the same things can make you feel less alone and more connected.
 It also creates a space where people can share what has worked for them and talk through their struggles with people who understand.

-Device based treatments: When medication treatments don't work, people can explore the use of devise based treatments for depression.
+When medication treatments don't work, people can explore the use of device-based treatments for depression.
 These treatments include Electroconvulsive therapy (ECT), Vagus Nerve Stimulation (VNS), Transcranial Magnetic Stimulation (TmS), or Cranial Electrotherapy Stimulation (CES).
 Some of these procedures are done in a hospital under the care of a doctor.
-CES is used at home and is a small devise.
+CES is used at home and is a small device.
 You'll have to check with your insurance company if any of these treatments are covered.